kvarak/dnd/docs/_Classes/warlock.md

 These brews only stay potent only a few days.
 After that they turn putrid, foul and impotent.
 In game terms, you can have only one of each with at any time.

 ### Baleful Glance
-Starting at 6th level, as a ***reaction***, you can apply disadvantage to one attack roll made by a creature you can see within 60 feet against you.
+As a ***reaction***, you can apply disadvantage to one attack roll made by a creature you can see within 60 ft against you.
 Creatures that are immune to being frightened are immune.
 You must finish a short rest before using this feature again.

 ### Blood of the Coven
-Also from 6th level when you cast a spell you can call out to your companions to shed blood for your power.
-One ally within 30 feet of you can spend their ***reaction*** to take 1d6 necrotic damage per level of the spell slot and your spell is empowered.
+When you cast a spell you can call out to your companions to shed blood for your power.
+One ally within 30 ft can spend their ***reaction*** to take 1d6 necrotic damage per level of the spell slot and your spell is empowered.
 If your spell includes a spell attack roll it gains advantage.
 If your spell includes a saving throw, the target creatures gain disadvantage on that roll.

 ### Umbral Ward
-When you reach 10th level, you can’t be charmed or frightened by fiends or fey, and you are immune to disease.
+You can’t be charmed or frightened by fiends or fey, and you are immune to disease.

 ### Walking Hovel, Flying Broom
-Also from 10th level you can cast the spell *animate objects* without expending a spell slot.
+You can cast the spell *animate objects* without expending a spell slot.
 You can use this feature again after a long rest.

 ### Familiar Curse
-Starting at 14th level you can touch an unconscious creature and turn it into any beast with a CR of 1 or lower.
+You can touch an unconscious creature and turn it into any beast with a CR of 1 or lower.
 That beast then acts as your familiar as if you had cast the *find familiar* spell.
 As your familiar, the creature fears your mystical power and cannot summon the courage to do anything to defy your will.
 This effect ends when someone casts *remove curse* on the target or you use this feature again.
 In addition, you must name a condition that, if it comes to pass, functions as if a remove curse spell had been cast on the target.
 Choose one of the following conditions:

  **Devotion**.
 If the target has a sincere change of heart and is repentant for his transgression against you, a loyal servant to you for a year and a day, and begs your forgiveness.
 The Familiar Curse returns if they transgress you again and you have not used the feature again.
 In this case you do not select a condition.